Wholesale Laws for Washington

 Expiration: 1 year from issue date

 A Wine Out-of-State Certificate of Approval (COA) allows a US winery located outside of Washington, property licensed with the Alcohol and Tobacco Tax and Trade Bureau (TTB), and the state in which they are located, to sell wine of their own production to licensed Washington State Wine Distributors and Importers.
-The annual fee for a Wine Out-of-State Certificate of Approval is $200.
-A WA Business License is a requirement for holding a COA.
-There is a one-time $19 processing fee for a business license and a $5.00 fee to register each trade name used.
+The annual fee for a Wine Out-of-State Certificate of Approval increased from $200 to $300 on July 27, 2025 (SB5786, effective 7/27/25).
+A Washington Business License is a requirement for holding a COA.
+There is a one-time $50 processing fee for a business license and a $5.00 fee to register each trade name used.

-Applicants must also complete the Business License Appplication and Liquor Control Board Addendum Non-Retail form.
+Applicants must also complete the Business License Application and Liquor Control Board Addendum Non-Retail form.

 Resources: